Nearly $k$-distance sets: Introduction

 \subsection{Equal distances}

 In 1946, Erd\H os \cite{Erd46} asked the following two questions, which greatly influenced the course of discrete geometry.
-Take a set $X$ of $n$ points on the plane.
-1. What is the smallest number of distinct distances that $X$ can determine?
-2. What is the maximum number of equal distances that $X$ can determine?
-These questions have a rich history, and we refer the reader to the book of Brass, Moser and Pach \cite{BMP} and the references therein.
+Take a set $X$ of $n$ points on the plane. \begin{ques} What is the smallest number of distinct distances that $X$ can determine?\end{ques} \begin{ques} What is the maximum number of equal distances that $X$ can determine?\end{ques} These questions have a rich history, and we refer the reader to the book of Brass, Moser and Pach \cite{BMP} and the references therein.
 In the recent years, the development of algebraic methods in discrete geometry lead to a breakthrough of Guth and Katz \cite{GK}, who showed that the quantity in the first question is $\Omega(n/\log n)$, which almost matches Erd\H os' upper bound $O(n/\log^{1/2} n)$.
+For $\R^d$ with $d\ge 3$ Solymosi and Vu \cite{SV} proved that the quantity in the first question is $\Omega\big(n^{(2/d)(d+1)/(d+2)}\big)$, while Erd\H os proved the close and conjecturably sharp upper bound $O(n^{2/d})$.

-Even though questions 1 and 2 seem to have exactly the same flavour, (which is backed by, e.g., the fact that upper bounds in question 2 imply lower bounds in question 1), much less is known about question 2.
-The best upper bound $O(n^{4/3})$ is due to Spencer, Szemer\'edi, and Trotter \cite{SST}, and the lower bound due to Erd\H os is only slightly superlinear.
+Even though Questions~1 and~2 seem to have exactly the same flavour, (which is backed by, e.g., the fact that upper bounds in Question~2 imply lower bounds in Question~1), much less is known about Question~2.
+The best upper bound $O(n^{4/3})$ is due to Spencer, Szemer\'edi, and Trotter \cite{SST}, and the best lower bound is due to Erd\H os is $\Omega(n^{1+c/\log\log n})$ for some $c>0$.
 Interestingly, this problem becomes much simpler in dimensions $d\ge 4$: there are point sets that determine quadratically many unit distances.
 (Brass \cite{Brass} and Van Wamelen \cite{VW} determined the maximum number of unit distances exactly for $d=4$ and Swanepoel \cite{Swan} for even $d\ge 6$ and large $n$, respectively.)
-Stated slightly differently, question 1 above asks to determine $m_2(d)$.
-The bounds mentioned above give $\Omega(d\log^{1/2} d)\le m_2(d)\le O(d\log d)$.
+Stated slightly differently, Question~1 asks to determine $m_k(2)$.
+The bounds mentioned above give $\Omega(k\log^{1/2} k)\le m_k(2)\le O(k\log k)$.
 In 1947, Kelly \cite{Kel} showed that $m_2(2) = 5$.
 Larman, Rogers, and Seidel \cite{LRS} showed that $m_2(d)\le \frac 12(d+1)(d+4)$.
-Several years later, Bannai, Bannai, and Stanton \cite{BBS} found the following better bound, which additionally works for any $k$:
+Several years later, Bannai, Bannai, and Stanton \cite{BBS} and independently Blokhuis \cite{Blok} found the following better bound, which additionally works for any $k$: